databricks/terraform-provider-databricks/website/content/Resources/notebook.md

 > **(Required)** The flag that specifies whether to overwrite existing object.
 It is false by default.
 For DBC format, overwrite is not supported since it may contain a directory.

+{{% notice warning %}}
+mkdirs is deprecated for removal in a future release please use `databricks_folder` resource
+{{% /notice %}}

 #### - `mkdirs`:
-> **(Required)** Create the given directory and necessary parent directories if they do not exists.
+> **(Deprecated)** **(Required)** Create the given directory and necessary parent directories if they do not exists.
 If there exists an object (not a directory) at any prefix of the input path, this call returns an error RESOURCE_ALREADY_EXISTS.
 If this operation fails it may have succeeded in creating some of the necessary parent directories.

 #### - `format`:
 > **(Required)** This specifies the format of the file to be imported.
 By default, this is SOURCE.
-However it may be one of: SOURCE, HTML, JUPYTER, DBC.
+However it may be one of: SOURCE, or DBC.
 The value is case sensitive.
-SOURCE is suitable for .scala, .py, .r, .sql extension based files, HTML for .html files, JUPYTER for .ipynb files, and DBC for .dbc files.
+>SOURCE is suitable for .scala, .py, .r, .sql extension based files, HTML for .html files, JUPYTER for .ipynb files,
+>and DBC for .dbc files.
+Though the API supports HTML and JUPYTER currently we do not support them as identifying DIFF is
+>quite challenging.

 ## Attribute Reference